C2DH/ranketwo-submissions/lessons/drafts/data-ethics.md

 What distinguishes the digital age is not the existence of these issues but their amplification.
 Digital technologies enable data to circulate at unprecedented scale and speed, to be recombined across contexts, and to reach audiences far beyond those originally envisaged — raising new ethical stakes around control, context, and consent.

 This lesson works through these dimensions in three assignments.
-The first introduces the core ethical principles — consent, ownership, and integrity — through a born-digital oral history case study.
+The first introduces the core ethical principles — consent, ownership, and cultural sensitivity — through a born-digital oral history case study.
 The second maps these principles onto the full research data lifecycle, using a Data Management Plan exercise drawn from a local history project.
 The third applies the FAIR and CARE principles as practical frameworks for responsible data sharing and reuse.

 ## 1 From data to information to knowledge: ethics in practice